riplrt/riplrt.github.io/index.md

 ### *We launched a Wiki page!*

-Dear followers, we justed launched a [Wiki page](https://wiki.riplrt.com), , in which we share guidelines and resources we employ in our daily endeavors within the RIPL_Effect Research Team. <b><a href="/blog" class="list-filter">Read More Here</a></b>.
+Dear followers, we justed launched a [Wiki page](https://wiki.riplrt.com), , in which we share guidelines and resources we employ in our daily endeavors within the RIPL_Effect Research Team.

+<b><a href="/blog" class="list-filter">Read more here!</a></b>.

 ---
 ### *Recent Publications!*